TawfiqKhan/pixel-artwork/README.md

-# Pixel Art Maker Project
+# Pixel Artwork Project

-The Project was done as part of the intermediate Javascript Course for the Front-End Web Developer Nanodegree of [Udacity](http://udacity.com)
+The app was created as a project for the Enterprise Web and Mobile Developer [diploma](https://www.trios.com/programs-courses/technology/enterprise-web-and-mobile-developer/) of triOS Collge.